-Next came the Ehrlichman defense.
-Mr. Ehrlichman, whose daughter, Jan, was in the spectator section, did not speak.
-But Ira M. Lowe, a local lawyer known for his interest in radical causes and who was recently retained by the defendant, did placed on probation."
-His client, could conceivably hire a law Mr. Lowe said, "requests no less than a strict sentence for a period of time to be determined by Your Honor." mined by Your Honor."
+Next came the Ehrlichman defense Mr. Ehrlichman, whose daughter, Jan, was in the spectator section, did not speak.

+But Ira M. Lowe, a local lawyer known for his interest in radical causes and who was recently retained by the defendant, did speak.

-Mr. Lowe started by saying that he was "not making an appeal for leniency," nor asking that Mr. Eharlichman "be requested, however, did not in-over and over on the White volve prison.
-Mr. Lowe pro-House tapes that were played volve prison.
-Mr. Lowe proposed that Mr. Ehrlichman, who worked as a lawyer specializing in land use before going to the White House, be sentenced to help the 6,000 Indians in the "eight northern pueblos in the area of Espinola.
-New falling the full truth about the in the area of Espinola, New telling the full truth about the Mexico."
+Mr. Lowe started by saying that he was "not making an appeal for leniency," nor asking that Mr. Ehrlichman "be mended to find the speak ing that Mr. Ehrlichman "be make the mined by Your Honor."

+The sentence r.
+Ehrlichman phrase of Watergate, heard over and over on the White House before going to the White House, be sentenced to help the 6,000 Indians in the "eight northern pueblos in the area of Espinola, New Mexico."

-As Mr. Lowe described it, Thus, after Mr. Lowe's re-Mr. Ehrlichman had sought in mark, there was some barely recent weeks to determine suppressed laughter and snick-"what he coould do to comport ering in the spectator section. with the old Hassidic command of a good deed for a bad."
+As Mr. Lowe described it, Mr. Ehrlichman had sought in recent weeks to determine with the old Hassidic command of a good deed for a bad."

-chieftain of one of the pueb- expertise.
-He justifed his relos, Mr. Lowe said, and has quest by pointing to the widely learned that the Indians needed held view among many penolhelp with legal problems in-volving such things as setting often it the appropriate sennined by Your Honor."
+Mr. Ehrlichman has met the chieftain of one of the pueblosm involve prison.
+Mr. Lowe said, and has learned that the Indians needed help with legal problems involving such things as setting up a system of land ownership.